-A sample of 28 cash disbursements (bank withdrawals) totaling \$23,998.14 were selected and tested which amounted to approximately 32% of total cash disbursements during the fiscal year of approximately \$75,471.
+A sample of 27 cash disbursements (bank withdrawals) totaling \$21,579.64 were selected and tested which amounted to 32% of the total cash disbursements during the fiscal year of approximately \$66,766.
 For 25 cash disbursements tested, the amounts recorded as disbursed agreed with the supporting documentation, and the amount, payee, date and description of the purchase agreed with the vendor's invoice and canceled check.
-The
+The Association does not use purchase order forms.
+However, for 2 cash disbursements totaling \$2,279.45, the Association could not provide an invoice or other documentation to support the cash disbursements.
+Also, the Association did not classify and record its cash disbursements and expenditures in a general ledger.
+See Finding 2014-003 on p.
+9 and Finding 2014-005 on p.
+11.